Ramadan Acts Of Kindness Book For Kids

 These charitable acts can teach our children to be kind and giving towards others, and serve as lessons in selflessness and dawah.
 Ramadan is the month of giving and sacrifice, and what a better time to start these habits in our children for life inshAllah!

 Enjoy a Muslimommy exclusive, "Ramadan Random Acts of Kindness".
-It is a 5-page letter system for children, and available especially for Muslimommy subscribers as a free printable download during the month of Ramadan.
-Subscribe below for updates.
+It is a 5-page letter system for children, and available especially for Muslimommy members as a free printable download during the month of Ramadan.